 She has three daughters living in various corners of the world.

-Fiona was High Sheriff of South Glamorgan in 2004 and appointed a Gwent DL in 1999
+Fiona was High Sheriff of South Glamorgan in 2004 and appointed a Gwent Deputy Lieutenant in 1999

 Andrew Tuggey CBE DL

-Andrew lives outside Monmouth and is married to Clare, and has three sons, and three grandchildren.
+Andrew lives outside Monmouth and is married to Clare.
+They have three sons and six grandchildren.

 The Right Revd Dominic Walker OGS